SenseiK954/osticketing-prereqs/README.md

 <p align="center"><img src="https://i.imgur.com/rPJZNUi.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 7. To continue, reopen your IIS Manager (as Admin) then restart the server.
 Once restarted "osticket" should be located under "sites" and "Default Web Site".
 Click osticket and then click "Browse *:80 (http), this will take you to the osticket installer page.
+On this page you can see the required installs we already in order to run OSTicket.
+Note: under the "Recommended" a list of features thate are activated or not.
+If you wish to enable or disable any features simply go to your IIS Manager (as Admin), navigate back to osTicket folder and double-click PHP Manager.
+Scroll down and you will see PHP extensions once clicked from there you can enable and disable php features.
+Next Step...
 </p>
 <br />